JavaScript String

 let funStr = "JavaScript is fun";

-Want to know how many characters are in a string?
-Use the .length property.
-It counts everything, including spaces.
+To count characters in a string, use the .length property.
+It counts letters, symbols, and spaces.

 javascript